Elias-DE/Labs/README.md

-This repository includes all weekly lab submissions.
+# This repository includes all weekly lab submissions.
+Labs are organized in branches, so click on a branch to learn more about the project.